-This Calcutta Heritage Walk takes you through Kolkata’s history is strongly rooted in the British Raj days of India.
-It was British who were responsible for creating the city of Calcutta along with Mumbai on the western coast and to an extent Madras on the Eastern coast.
-So, this time in Kolkata, I decided to explore the history of Kolkata when it was born as Calcutta.
-I was guided through the colonial Calcutta by the Kolkata expert, my friend and fellow blogger Rangan Datta.
+This Calcutta Heritage Walk takes you through the megapolis history strongly rooted in the British Raj days of India.
+It was the British who were responsible for creating the city of Calcutta along with Mumbai on the western coast and to an extent Madras on the Eastern coast.
+So, this time in the city, I decided to explore the history of the city when it was born as Calcutta.
+I was guided through the colonial Calcutta by the Kolkata expert, my friend, and fellow blogger Rangan Datta.
 To avoid the summer heat, we began our tour at around 6:30 AM.
-I would highly recommend you do this walk early morning before the sun starts shining bright and before the traffic builds up on Kolkata roads.
-Explore these heritage places to visit in Kolkata.
+I would highly recommend you do this walk early morning before the sun starts shining bright and before the traffic builds-up, on the city’s roads.
+Explore these heritage places to visit in the megapolis.

 Calcutta Heritage Walk – Places to visit in Kolkata

-You can do this Calcutta Heritage Walk by yourself too, as the West Bengal Tourism has put signboards at all the key buildings in the heritage part of Kolkata.
+You can do this Calcutta Heritage Walk by yourself too, as West Bengal Tourism has put signboards at all the key buildings in the heritage part of the city.
 These boards give a brief history of the building and also point out features that you should not miss observing.
-Of course, there is nothing like listening to the stories from someone who has been exploring Kolkata for more than two decades.
-Let me give you a glimpse of what I saw on this Kolkata Heritage Walk:
+Of course, there is nothing like listening to the stories from someone who has been exploring the city for more than two decades.
+Let me give you a glimpse of what I saw on this Heritage Walk:

 We were supposed to begin our walk from the Raj Bhavan, but then this handsome building in white made us stop and admire it.
 The small board at the entrance said ‘Esplanade Mansion’.
 Originally built as a residential complex, it was in the hands of Americans during the second world war when it was home to The American Library.